5 Modern Technologies That Are Making Wireless DJing Possible

 The Dillinger Dani transmitter is perfect for wirelessly connecting your DJ mixer / deck to speakers or headphones.

-Why it works: The proprietary radio format keeps things reliable and keeps the latency low, and manufacturers building it into their gear makes it super-simple to set up (not that the standalone receiver/transmitter aren’t anyway).
+Why it works: The proprietary radio format keeps things reliable and keeps the latency low, and manufacturers building it into their gear makes it super-simple to set up (though the standalone receiver/transmitter are pretty simple already).

 AIAIAI is a respected headphone manufacturer that makes modular headphones aimed at both consumers and at pro DJs and producers.
-Recently, it launched a variant of its headphones called the TMA-2 Studio Wireless+, which gives an option for using hi-fi headphones either in the studio or the DJ booth that don’t have a cable between them and the mixer.
+Not only has the company launched a variant of its headphones called the TMA-2 Studio Wireless+, which gives an option for using hi-fi headphones in the studio that don’t have a cable between them and the mixer, but they’ve recently followed up with a louder, even lower latency DJ version, the TMA-2 DJ Wireless.

-While tech like this has periodically been available (and actually, there is also a pair of SKAA-enabled headphones out there too), this tech was launched with a bit of a fanfare by no lesser than Richie Hawtin, who endorsed it for studio use.
+While tech like this has periodically been available (and actually, there’s also a pair of SKAA-enabled headphones out there too), these headphones were launched with a bit of a fanfare by no lesser than Richie Hawtin, who endorsed it for studio use.

-AIAIAI’s low-latency wireless headphones live up to their promise – stage DJs and livestreamers who wander around while performing may find a good use for these.
+AIAIAI’s low-latency wireless headphones live up to their promise – stage DJs and livestreamers who wander around while performing will find a good use for these.

 In other words, it is similar to using Bluetooth headphones, except of course that while most consumer audio gear nowadays has Bluetooth transmission built in, DJ and production gear never does – which is why you need the transmitter module too.